Search

 The Sixth Foundation is prophecy from G-d.

-The Seventh Foundation is the uniquely distinguished prophecy of Moses our teacher, may he rest in peace.
+The Seventh Foundation is the uniquely distinguished prophecy of Moses our teacher.

 The Eighth Foundation is that the Torah of Moses is entirely from the word of the Al-mighty.